Skip to content

 Short answers, pulled from the story.

-What happened to The Straits Times during World War II under Japanese occupation?
+What happened to The Straits Times during the Japanese occupation of Singapore?

-A 2023 leak published on socio-political website Wake Up Singapore revealed that SPH Media inflated its circulation figures by 85, 95,000 copies daily representing 10-12% of the reported average through methods including fictitious counts and double-counting subscriptions.
+A 2023 leak published on the website Wake Up, Singapore revealed that SPH Media had inflated its circulation figures in 2022 by 85,000-95,000 copies per day across all its publications, representing a 10-12% overstatement.
+The inflation was achieved through methods including counting destroyed copies, using fictitious tallies, and double-counting subscriptions.